New York State Route 690

-New York State Route 690 (NY 690) is a state highway in Central New York in the United States.
+New York State Route 690 (NY 690) is a freeway in Central New York in the United States.
 NY 690's southern terminus is at an interchange with the New York State Thruway (Interstate 90 or I-90) and I-690 in Van Buren.
 The northern terminus is at an intersection with NY 48 and NY 631 in Lysander.
 NY 690 serves the northwest suburbs of Syracuse and Onondaga County.
 It also provides a link to routes that run into the populated areas of Oswego County, because its northern terminus is just a few miles shy of the county line.

 NY 690 is an extension of I-690 in the northwest suburbs of Syracuse.
-NY 690 is a divided, four-lane freeway for its entire run, and is signed north–south even though I-690 is signed east–west.
+NY 690 is a divided, four-lane highway for its entire run, and is signed north–south even though I-690 is signed east–west.
 NY 690 is one of two state routes that serve as an extension of an Interstate Highway in the Syracuse area, the other being NY 481.
 NY 690 was designated on July 1, 1974.

 Route description

 NY 690 officially begins at the exit ramp for I-690 exit 1 in Van Buren, where I-690 ends and NY 690 begins.
-The route, still a limited-access highway, parallels Van Buren Road to its southeast for a short distance, running from northwest to southeast, before meeting the road northwest of the Thruway by way of an interchange.
+The route, still a freeway, parallels Van Buren Road to its southeast for a short distance, running from northwest to southeast, before meeting the road northwest of the Thruway by way of an interchange.
 Outside of Baldwinsville, the road begins to turn to the north as it has an exit for Downer Street Road, which carries NY 31 west of the interchange.
 North of the exit, NY 31 and NY 690 form a concurrency along the western extents of the village as they cross over the Seneca River.

 On the north side of the river in Lysander, NY 31 exits onto NY 370 via a partial clover-leaf interchange.
 The exit with NY 370 is also the northernmost exit on NY 690.
 The freeway ends shortly after an at-grade intersection with NY 48 and the northern terminus of NY 631 northwest of Baldwinsville.
 Although NY 690 ends, the right-of-way of the route continues northward as NY 48 toward Fulton.